At a glance

 Understanding what your child is afraid of can help you find solutions.

 Trouble keeping up.
 Difficulty socializing.
 Being “found out.”
-The challenges of learning and thinking differently can cause a lot of stress and anxiety for kids.
-And those feelings can give way to fears that affect them in and out of school.
+The challenges of learning and thinking differently can cause a lot of stress and anxiety.
+And those feelings can give way to fears that affect kids in and out of school.

 You can help.
 Here are some common fears to look out for and talk about with your child.

-When kids fail at something the first time they try it, they might want to throw in the towel.
-And if their self-confidence has taken a beating, the fear of failure might creep in and keep them from charging forward to tackle anything new or different.
+When kids fail at something the first time they try it, they might want to give up right away.
+If they struggle with self-confidence, fear of failure can keep them from charging forward to tackle anything new or different.

 This fear often shows up in grade school.
 In the elementary years, kids tend to start comparing themselves to their peers.
 They might notice that they’re not keeping up or fitting in the way they want to.

-Kids who learn and think differently often drag their feet about going to school or being away from their parents for any amount of time.
-They may avoid overnight trips, sleepovers, or any other experiences without you.
+Kids who learn and think differently often drag their feet about going to school or being away from their parents.
+They may avoid overnight trips, sleepovers, or any other experiences that take them away from home.

-Kids—especially tweens and teens—want to be accepted by their peers.
+Kids — especially tweens and teens — want to be accepted by their peers.
 They want to fit in.
-They may fear that if their friends find out about their learning and thinking differences, they won’t be considered cool or fun anymore.
+They may worry that if their friends find out about their learning and thinking differences, they won’t be considered cool or fun anymore.